-Lisa Kuhnlein – Lisa, Board President, is a commercial photographer, artist and owner of KP Studios in Anacortes.
+Lisa Kuhnlein – Lisa, Board Vice President, is a commercial photographer, artist and owner of KP Studios in Anacortes.
 She has a background of fine arts and working relationships with both regional artists and community non-profits organizations.
 Her busy life is rounded out with two young children.

 Julie Lindsey – Julie, Board Secretary, is a long-time Anacortes resident.
 She works as an Executive Assistant for the Port of Anacortes, and spends her free time actively involved in the Anacortes Community Theater – both as an Actor and Director.
 She is a strong performance art advocate.